Psophodes: Behaviour

 Psophodes are known to be ‘monogamous’ and have low divorce rates.
 Within the monogamous relationship, both the male and female feed their young.
 Territories within Psophodes species are highly sought after with the males defending their territory for dominance.
 When males are locked in a territorial battle, it is known that the species of Psophodes match the ‘crack’ of the song and produce the ‘cracks’ in an overlapping style.
 Females normally do the same when competing for territory.
 This is usually done with the male present and both of them singing.
 The female would match the other female in their pitch and frequency.
-It is important to note that when a pair bond, both the male and female defend the territory through vocalisations.
+When a pair bond, both the male and female defend the territory through vocalisations.